AlexBulankou/idetect/Readme.md

 Next run the update script to create the fact API tables.
-Assuming the localdb docker container is running and you have psql installed on your host machine, you can use:
+Assuming the localdb docker container is running and you have psql installed on your host machine (e.g. you can use [instructions from here to install](https://linuxize.com/post/how-to-install-postgresql-on-ubuntu-18-04/), you can run:

 ```
 psql -U postgres -h localhost -p 5433 idetect < source/data/update.sql